Skip to main content

 I prefer to use Markdown bold & italic syntax.

-• Abstracts: all abstracts should be broken up into multiple paragraphs.
+All abstracts should be broken up into multiple paragraphs.
 They should try to follow the standard scientific writing of ‘background, data, methods, results, conclusion’. (paragraphizer.py attempts to do this automatically using an LLM.)
+They may contain additional block elements like lists or nested blockquotes or admonitions.

 • Images: Use <figure> elements.

-• image captions start with a bold ‘Figure’, then the 1-sentence summary is italicized, and a linebreak (a <br>)3 separates the detailed description.
+• caption format: start with a bold ‘Figure’, then the 1-sentence summary is italicized, and a linebreak (a <br>)3 separates the detailed description.
 The detailed description has parenthetical labels A–Z, which are italicized.
 (And if further emphasis is necessary, then, following the bold/italic/smallcaps convention, smallcaps is used.)
-So a Markdown caption might go like this:
+So a Markdown caption of a paper’s “Figure 1” might go like this:

 Since many image captions are copied from a document and are not necessarily what I would have written, it can be a good idea to include a title attribute describing the image.
 (Both caption and title will be displayed by image-focus.js when the reader zooms in on an image, so neither is wasted.)